 Step Five: Map Your Domain

-The final step is to map your domain over to Scaleway.
-Do this by grabbing the IP address and creating an A record pointing to it at your existing registrar (e.g., GoDaddy).
-You can use your registrar’s live chat if you need help.
-Once it’s propagated, your website will be live.
+To complete the process, you need to map your domain to Scaleway.
+Obtain the IP address and establish an A record that directs to it within your current registrar (e.g., GoDaddy).
+If assistance is required, feel free to utilize your registrar’s live chat.
+Once the propagation is finished, your website will be live.

 Easy and Modern